 Chop.
 Then cut them into the desired shape.

 Or you may slice straightaway into discs for intense heat.

 How to relieve burn from jalapeno peppers?

+Also simply to call as jalapeno hands.
 First of all, preventing is better than treating.
 As a precaution wear a glove, which solves most of the problems.